logo

 Heckscher Playground - a large and fun playground for kids in the middle of the southern end of the park (62nd St.)

-Horse Carriage rides - although controversial, taking a guided horse carriage ride through Central Park is a NYC tradition
+Horse carriage rides - although controversial, taking a guided horse carriage ride through Central Park is a NYC tradition

 Mall, The - a long and beautiful park walk that starts near 65th St. and leads to the Bethesda Fountain and Terrace at 72nd St.